Ladder99/ladder99/services/relay/README.md

 First, install the dependencies locally with `npm install`.

-Then `npm run test` to see the options available.
+Then `npm test` to see the options available.